 Hiking the length of the AT, it turns out, is so difficult only about 4,000 have ever done it, at least according to Bryson’s 1996 numbers.
 Of course, there are those who do it all at once, known as thru-hikers, and those who do it as section hikers, sometimes over many years.
-Regardless, at around 2,200 miles, with some of the most rugged and difficult terrain just waiting for you at the bitter end in Maine (assuming you start in the south as most do), it’s a tough slog.
+Regardless, at around 2,200 miles, with some of the most rugged and difficult terrain just waiting for you at the bitter end in Maine (assuming you start in the south as most do), it’s an epic slog.
 Bryson doesn’t actually do the whole thing, either.
 He calculates that he ends up doing some 789 or so miles.
 And that’s good enough.